bruceravel/demeter/documentation/Athena/plot/etc.rst

 **Plot I0 of marked groups**
     This plot allows examination of the I\ :sub:`0` signals of a set of marked groups.
-This plot can also be made by right-clicking on the E button.
+This plot can also be made by right-clicking on the :kbd:`E,purple` button.
 (The other two special marked groups plots can be configured for right-click use with the :configparam:`athena,right\_marked\_e`
     `configuration parameter <../other/prefs.html>`__.)